-The Residence Halls on the Livonia Campus held five fire drills during the 2021 calendar year.
+The Residence Halls on the Livonia Campus held 12 fire drills during the 2023 calendar year.

-- Two were held in the Living Learning Community Center (LLC). - One was held in the Apartment Living Center (ALC). - Two were held in the University Center (UC).
+- Three were held in Felix Hall (formerly the Living Learning Community Center). - Three were held in Angela Hall (formerly the Apartment Living Center). - Three were held in University Center Francis Hall (formerly the University Center). - Three were held in Clare Hall.